Nahar Polyfilms Ltd.

-AUDITORS & AUDITOR'S INDEPENDENT REPORT STATUTORY AUDITORS
+AUDITORS & AUDITOR'S INDEPENDENT REPORT STATUTORY AU DITO RS

-We would like to inform you that the Ministry of Corporate Affairs vide Notificationdated 31st December 2014 amended Companies (Cost Records and Audit) Rules2014 pursuant to which the Company's business activities has been included with in the purview of CostAudit requirement.
-Accordingly The Board of Directors on the recommendation of AuditCommittee has appointed M/S. Khushwinder Kumar & Associates Cost Accountant as CostAuditors of the Company for financial year 2016-17 and has fixed the remuneration of Rs.45000/- for the audit of Cost Accounting records for the said financial year.
-The Boardpursuant to the provision of Section 148(3) of the Companies Act 2013 and Rules 14 of the Companies(Audit and Auditors) Rules 2014 has recommended a resolution for theratification of the remuneration ofthe Cost Auditor by the shareholders at the ensuingAnnual General Meeting of the Company.
+We would like to inform you that the Ministry of Corporate Affairs vide Notificationdated 31st December 2014 amended Companies (Cost Records and Audit) Rules2014 pursuant to which the Company's business activities has been included with in thepurview of Cost Audit requirement.
+Accordingly the company is maintaning Accounts andCosting reports.
+Further the Board of Directors on the recommendation of Audit Committeehas also appointed M/S. Khushwinder Kumar & Associates Cost Accountant as CostAuditors of the Company for financial year 2018-19 and has fixed a remuneration of Rs.45000/- (Rupees Forty Five Thousand only) plus applicable taxes and reimbursement of outof pocket expenses incurred subject to the ratification of the members as per theprovision of Section 148(3) of the Companies Act 2013 and Rules 14 of the Companies(Audit and Auditors) Rules 2014 A resolution for the ratification of the remuneration ofthe Cost Auditor by the shareholders at the ensuing Annual General Meeting is beingproposedforyourapproval.

 The Board pursuant to the provision of Section 204 of the Companies Act 2013 readwith rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 has appointed M/s.
 P.S.
-Bathla& Associates Practising Company Secretarieshaving Membership No. 2585 to conduct Secretarial Audit for the financial year 2015-16.M/s.
+Bathla& Associates Practising Company Secretarieshaving Certificate of Practice No. 2585 to conduct Secretarial Audit of the Company forthe financial year 2018-19 M/s.
 P.S.
-Bathla & Associates Practising CompanySecretaries have carried out the secretarial Audit for the financial year ended March 312018 and submitted their Secretarial Audit Report in Form No. MR-3 is annexed herewiththis report as Annexure II and forms part ofthe report.
-The Report is self explanatory and require no comments.
+Bathla & Associates Practising CompanySecretaries have carried out the secretarial Audit for the financial year ended March 312018 and submitted their Secretarial Audit Report in Form No. MR-3 is annexed herewiththis report as Annexure II and forms part of this report.

-During the year the company has not accepted any Public Deposit within the meaning ofsection 73of the Companies Act2013 and the rules made there under.
-There is nooutstanding/unclaimed deposit from the Public.
+During the year under review the company has not accepted any Public Deposit withinthe meaning of section 73of the Companies Act2013 and the rules made there under.
+Thereis no outstanding/unclaimed deposit from the Public.
 However the information as requiredunder Rule 8 of the Companies (Accounts) Rules 2014 is given hereunder:-

-(I) Deposits accepted during theyear: Nil
+(i) Deposits accepted during theyear: Nil

 (ii) Deposits remained unpaid or unclaimed as at the end of the year: Nil

 (iii) Default in repayment of deposits and deposits which are not in compliance withthe requirements of Chapter V of the Companies Act 2013: Not Applicable